-7 Arnoud Boot & Jonathan Macey, Monitoring Corporate Performance: The Role of Objectivity, Proximity and Adaptability in Corporate Governance, 89 CORNELL L. REV. 356 (2004).
+^{10.} Arroud Boot & Jonathan Macey, Monitoring Corporate Performance: The Role of Objectivity, Proximity and Adaptability in Corporate Governance, 89 CORNELL L. REV. 356 (2004).

-Finally, theories like the LLSV theory, which establishes that external finance is more difficult, and protections for minority shareholders weaker in countries with civil law origins, founder when addressing the issues of minimum capital requirements and bureaucratic hurdles to business formation discussed here for two reasons.
-First, the LLSV theory does not address why the legal rules in the progeny of civil law legal systems are stricter than in the France and Germany, the countries from which these rules originated.
-In other words, why are the minimum capital and bureaucratic hurdles worse in the Islamic Muslim world than in France and Germany?
-Interest group politics explains this far better than the LLSV path dependence story.
+Germany, the countries where the rules originated.
+In other words, why are the minimum capital and bureaucratic hurdles worse in the Muslim world than they are in France and Germany?
+Interest group politics explains this phenomenon far better than the LLSV path dependence story.

-Second, LLSV argue that civil law legal systems provide inadequate protections to minority shareholders.
-Yet the public interest justification for minimum capital requirements is that they provide protections for creditors.
-It makes no sense that these rules are stricter in civil law countries: LLSV's theory predicts that the rules in such countries should be more lenient.

-In other words, existing theories of growth in finance function too heavily, in our view, on the supply side of the growth equation.
-The key question for these theories is whether crucial inputs for growth are available.
-Such scholarship examines the connections between the operation of various financial systems and economic growth, concluding that "the preponderance of the evidence suggests that both financial intermediaries and markets matter for growth."8 As Merton Miller has asserted, "that financial markets contribute to economic growth is a proposition almost too obvious for serious discussion."9 This may be the case, but before financial markets can supply firms with capital, the firms demanding such capital must come into existence in the first place.
+Second, LLSV argue that civil law systems provide inadequate protections for minority shareholders and creditors.
+Yet according to public interest theory, minimum capital requirements exist ostensibly to provide protection for minority shareholders and creditors.
+That these protections are stricter in civil law countries is inconsistent with LLSV's hypothesis.
+In other words, existing theories of growth in finance focus too heavily, in our view, on the supply side of the growth equation.
+Such scholarship examines the connections between the operation of various financial systems and economic growth, concluding that "the preponderance of the evidence suggests that both financial intermediaries and markets matter for growth."11 As Merton Miller has asserted, "that financial markets contribute to economic growth is a proposition almost too obvious for serious discussion."12 This may be the case, but before financial markets can supply firms with capital, the firms demanding such capital must come into existence in the first place.
 Along the same lines, it also seems clear that the demand for capital by firms will determine, or, at a minimum, will influence the shape of the financial markets.
-As Joan Robinson famously articulated the point in 1952, "where enterprise leads finance follows."10
+As Joan Robinson famously articulated the point in 1952, "where enterprise leads finance follows."13